 Glenlands and its owners, the Childs family can lay claim to the fact that the same family has carried out livestock production on the property for the past 118 years.

-Founded in 1968 the Glenlands Stud was based on cattle sourced from the Alanray, Charaboon, Mungalla and Kelso Studs with females of structural soundness, breed type, fleshing and doing ability.
-A strict culling program is enforced and maintained to the stud’s standards; temperament and fertility play a major role.
+Founded in 1968 the stud was based on cattle sourced from the Alanray, Charaboon, Mungalla and Kelso Studs with females of structural soundness, breed type, fleshing and doing ability.
+A strict culling program is enforced and maintained to the stud’s standards.
+Temperament and fertility play a major role.